Santhosh3670/strapi-task7/README.md

-# ✅ Contribution Rules

-1. **Work in Your Own Branch**
-   - Create a branch named after your own name.
-   - Push all changes and tasks to your personal branch only.

 2. **Daily Pull Request (PR)**
    - At the end of each day, create a Pull Request (PR) from your branch, even if your task is not yet complete.